Easements for Conservation

 An easement restricts only certain uses of the land as necessary to protect specific conservation values such as native grass land cover.
 Because the land remains in private ownership, an easement property continues to provide economic benefits.

-A conservation easement is legally binding in perpetuity, which means the restrictions placed on the property remain intact whether it is sold or passed on to heirs.
+A conservation easement is legally binding in perpetuity, which means the restrictions placed on the property remain intact whether it is sold or passed to heirs.

 Ensuring Protection Together